icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 ## BDD

-Behavior driven development is in it's simplist form talking with the business team in a language they understand to workout what actually needs built.
+Behavior driven development is in it's simplest form talking with the business team in a language they understand to workout what actually needs built.

 This again can get really complex and there are many different ways of doing BDD and many different practices.